leonsilicon/flatcap/README.md

   - For nested path exports, you must use folders that start with `+` for each path segment and where slashes are replaced with double underscores (e.g. `import pkg from "@leonsilicon/com.leonsilicon.myapp.lib.db/sqlite-core/migrator"` -> `com/leonsilicon/myapp/lib/db/+sqlite-core__migrator.ts`.
 These `+` prefixed files should ONLY contain re-exports.
   - "Internal" subpaths (e.g. exposing an internal function for testing purposes) can use a `+_` prefix, e.g. `+_core.ts` and imported via `my-pkg/_core`
 - Relative imports are banned.
 A package should prefer using `package.json` subpath imports.
 The convention is to omit the extension for source code files (i.e. JavaScript/TypeScript files), and keep the extension for non-JS files (this is so it's clear when import attributes are needed for importing file extensions like `.json` ).
 - The convention for files that are script entrypoints (defined in the package.json `"bin"` property) is to use a single underscore and a unique name (e.g. `_build-ios.ts`) so they can be run with `vpx/bunx/npx _build-ios`.
+"Internal" scripts that shouldn't be accessible repo-wide (i.e. shouldn't have a bin entry) should use a double underscore prefix (e.g. `__build.ts`).
 - The convention for files that should be emphasized as "private" or build-only is to use a dash as the prefix (e.g. `-utils.ts`).

 Example structure: